We are an international swarm without a queen.

 Christine Miller

-Savannah College of Art and Design, USAProfessor of Design Management
+Savannah College of Art and Design, USA

 Her research interests include how sociality and culture influence the design of new products, processes and technologies.
 She also studies technology-mediated communication within groups, teams and networks and the emergence of technology-enabled collaborative innovation networks (COINs).